 At this time, you'll get a notice that you need to prepare for your interview with the USCIS.
 There's no need for concern.
 Going through the interview is a normal step in the green card process.
 Indeed, you are right on track.
 Usually, the interview takes place at the closest USCIS location.

 Your sponsor may or may not be asked to attend the interview with you, depending on what the USCIS prefers.
-You’ll get a notice for your interview in the mail, which will come as Form I-797.
+You'll get a notice for your interview in the mail, which will come as Form I-797.
+Make sure you keep your interview appointment!
+Put it on your calendar and clear your schedule to allow plenty of time to make it to your appointment early.

 It's time for your interview with USCIS!
 For the most part, these interviews take around half an hour at the closest USCIS location.
 To be fully prepared, be sure to have the following with you: